 We coordinate a centralised recruitment process whereby the selection of suitable recruits into the FTY is by means of a standardised, quality assured process.
 The placement of successful trainee pharmacists is carried out considering both the preferences of the trainee and the training provider.

-The pre-registration training placement gives trainee pharmacists the opportunity to develop knowledge, skills and experience in real-life situations under the guidance and supervision of a GPhC approved tutor.
+The Foundation Training Year gives trainee pharmacists the opportunity to develop knowledge, skills and experience in real-life situations under the guidance and supervision of a GPhC approved designated supervisor.

-Hear what some of our previous trainees and tutors have to say about their experience of FTY training:
+Hear what some of our previous trainee pharmacists and designated supervisors have to say about their experience of training:

 Frederick (trainee pharmacist)